usmansha6321-web/ai-agency-agents/README.md

 ---

-## 🚀 What Is This?
+## 🚀 What Is Open Agency?

-Inspired by a simple Reddit discussion and refined through months of iteration, **The Agency** has evolved into a growing ecosystem of carefully designed AI agent personas.
+Inspired by a simple discussion and refined through months of iteration, **Open Agency** has evolved into a growing ecosystem of carefully designed AI agent personas.
 Each agent is built with a clear role and purpose:

 - **🎯 Domain Specialists**: Deep expertise in their domain (not generic prompt templates)
 - **🧠 Personality-Driven**: Distinct voice, thinking style, and way of communicating